-Indirect Costs : The indirect costs are difficult to trace to a single product or it is uneconomic to do so.
+Indirect Costs: The indirect costs are difficult to trace to a single product or it is uneconomic to do so.
 They are common to several products, e.g. salary of a factory manager.
 It is also called common costs.

 Costs may be direct or indirect with respect to a particular division or department.
 For example, all the costs incurred in the Power House are indirect as far as the main product is concerned but as regards the Power House itself, the fuel cost or supervisory salaries are direct.
-It is necessary to know the purpose for which cost is being ascertained and whether it is being associated with a product, department or some activity.
+It is necessary to know the purpose for which cost is being associated with a product, department or some activity.